statelyai/xstate/docs/about/concepts.md

 ## Statecharts

 Statecharts are a formalism for modeling stateful, reactive systems.
-Computer scientist David Harel presented this formalism as an extension to state machines in his 1987 paper [Statecharts: A Visual Formalism for Complex Systems](https://www.sciencedirect.com/science/article/pii/0167642387900359/pdf).
+Computer scientist David Harel presented this formalism as an extension to state machines in his 1987 paper [Statecharts: A Visual Formalism For Complex Systems](https://www.sciencedirect.com/science/article/pii/0167642387900359/pdf).
 Some of the extensions include:

 - Guarded transitions
 - Actions (entry, exit, transition)